Small Business Owners: 4 Reasons Why You Aren’t Blogging!

 35% of you feel that you don’t have enough knowledge to write your blogs.
 When you start your own business you need to oversee and manage everything – including jobs & tasks that you have no prior experience of doing.
 Running a business can be like undertaking a personal development course as you need to learn so many new things!

 Even if you enjoy writing and fancy the idea of blogging, there so much more to it.
 How do you make your blog SEO-friendly, where will you find images, how to create a title people will want to click on, etc.?

 You’ve got so much to learn and no time to do it.
 So, you just leave tackling blogging for a bit longer while you concentrate on other areas of your business.

 Writing blogs is free – it’s a great marketing tool for bootstrappers and anyone on a low budget.
 So, how can lack of money cause a problem?

 Writing blogs may be free but it does take time.
 And it may take you away from the essential jobs you need to do to keep your business ticking over – such as making new sales, creating new products and meeting contacts.
 So, taking the time to blog could actually lose you revenue in the short-term as it takes you away from running your core business.

 If you’re not feeling very confident in your blog-writing skills you may decide that you should outsource the job to a professional.
-But many micro-businesses are still growing and don’t have big budgets so you’re reluctant to commit a budget to blogging activities.
+But many small businesses are still growing and don’t have big budgets so you’re reluctant to commit a budget to blogging activities.